dogwonder/healthdatagovernance/wp-content/themes/hdg/README.md

 ## Custom typeface (optional)

-This theme uses the [Söhne typeface](https://klim.co.nz/collections/soehne/) by Klim Type Foundry, this is a licensed font for use on my own url (hdg Rós).
+This theme uses the [Söhne typeface](https://klim.co.nz/collections/soehne/) by Klim Type Foundry, this is a licensed font for use on my own url (Health Data Governance).
 If you wish to use this on your own website then you will need to [purchase a license](https://klim.co.nz/buy/soehne/).
 You can remove these form fontFamilies[] in theme.json, functions.php and typography.scss.
 These fonts are not included in the repo.

 ***NOTE*** I've added the `dist/fonts` folder to gitignore so the commerical fonts don't accidentally get committed to this public repo.